THE MUD HOME

 (And when isn’t)

-I’m fond of earthbag building for a number of reasons.
-In terms of cheap, sustainable disaster-proof structures, I think it’s hard to beat.
-Not many other building methods can compete in terms of price and sheer indestructibility.
-But that doesn’t mean it’s the most appropriate method for everyone in every situation, by a long shot.
+I love earthbag building for a number of reasons: In terms of cheap, sustainable disaster-proof structures, I think it’s hard to beat.
+No other building method can compete in terms of price and sheer indestructibility.
+Earthbag is fast to build (way faster than cob) and doesn't require much technical knowledge.
+Of course that doesn’t mean it’s the most appropriate method for everyone in every situation, by a long shot.

 One issue with earthbag is of course the polypropylene bags.
 If you substitute the PP with hemp or jute, things are improving (see my post on the sacks here).
 But in some (or even many) cases, none of this is even necessary.
 Let’s start with what earthbag is good at.